 In the last quarter of 2012 California Assembly and Senate legislation was passed that make several important changes to employment laws in California.
 These changes will go into effect no later than January 1, 2013.
-As an extra value service to our friends, colleagues and clients, BDG provides to you a summary of those bills that may impact you and your business.
-BDG has an exceptional strong labor and employment practice representing private and public entity clients, and should you require, BDG can evaluate your existing handbook and ascertain what revisions are necessary in light of these changes.
+As an extra value service to our friends, colleagues and clients, BDG Law Group provides to you a summary of those bills that may impact you and your business.
+BDG Law Group has an exceptional strong labor and employment practice representing private and public entity clients, and should you require, BDG Law Group can evaluate your existing handbook and ascertain what revisions are necessary in light of these changes.

 Have a very happy and healthy New Year.